-“Sometimes I can’t even hear myself think.”
+“Most days, I can’t even hear myself think.”

 That’s what my new client said to me during her consultation session.
 She is a hard-working business owner with lots of responsibilities that keep her on the go.